What does the colour of the car warning symbol mean?

-It’s a good idea to take note of the colour of the symbol when it lights up.
-This can often give you an indication of how serious the problem is.
-According to car dealer Motorama, a red warning light suggests there may be a serious problem, an orange or yellow warning light may mean that something needs to be checked or serviced soon, and a green or blue light typically indicates that a system is operating normally – for example, if you turn on your headlights or your high beam.
+According to car dealer Motorama, a red warning light suggests there may be a serious problem, an orange or yellow warning light may mean that something needs to be checked or serviced soon, and a green or blue light typically indicates that a system is operating normally—for example, if you turn on your headlights or use your hand/parking brake.

-Common dashboard symbols and what they mean
+Common dashboard car warning symbols and what they mean

 1. Engine temperature light

-If this thermometer-shaped symbol lights up, NRMA says it means your engine is not at its recommended temperature.
-In most modern cars, the symbol will be blue if the engine temperature is too cold, and red if it is too hot.
+If this thermometer-shaped symbol lights up, car insurance provider NRMA says it means your engine is not at its recommended temperature.
+In most modern cars, the symbol will be blue if the engine temperature is too cold, and red if it’s too hot.
 If the light is blue when you first start up your car, it will typically turn off after a minute or so once your engine warms up to the right temperature.
 If the light is red, then there may be a problem with your coolant.
 If your car is overheating, NRMA recommends pulling over to a safe location and calling roadside assistance for help.

 2. Oil pressure light